 If you need to access an instance in your application's environment, you can log in via SSH.

 Engine Yard enables login access to application instances via SSH.
 We have standardized on the secure practice of using key based authentication.
 This protects our customers’ instances from brute force attacks against a user/password based authentication.
 An added benefit of key based authentication is the ability to login to an instance without a password.

 Create a local SSH keypair

-In order to SSH into an Engine Yard Cloud slice, you’ll need to create an SSH keypair on your local machine.
+In order to SSH into an Engine Yard Cloud slice, you’ll need an SSH keypair on your local machine.